 In 2008, Carl Bradshaw returned to self-employment and started his own management consultancy called Positive Business Development, which in the early part of 2014 led to the creation of this group of experienced trusted associates offering high-class business advice, mentoring/coaching to businesses based predominantly in the North West of England.

 Car is a Trustee of a local heritage charity in Bacup, Lancashire and a Non-Executive Director (NXD) of an early intervention centre for young people aged 11 -16 based in Clitheroe, Lancashire and an Advisory Board Member for a woodland non-profit in Chorley, Lancashire.

 In 2019 Carl Bradshaw began actively seeking paid Non-Executive Director roles within the Small to Medium Enterprise businesses in the North West.

 Carl stepped down as the regional head of the Association of Business Mentors in 2020, Carl remains a Fellow of the Institute of Sales Managers (FISM), a mentor of the Institute of Enterprise and Entrepreneurs (MIOEE) and a retired member of the Chartered Insurance Institute (Cert PFS, Cert CII, CeMap).
 Carl is also registered as an expert with the Manufacturing Advisory Service and Business Growth Service.

 Accredited coach for Boost the Business Growth Program (LEP Lancashire)

-Regional Head of the Association of Business Mentors (ABM) till June 2020.
+Full Member of the Association of Business Mentors (ABM)